Fade BG Image

 "Eh?
 Hmm, um, it was 'please be my partner'."

-Rokuko's cheeks were red and she was being bashful, but… is that really a proposal?
+Rokuko's cheeks were red and she was fidgeting bashfully, but… is that really a proposal?

 "Partner" can mean a lot of things.
-Sure, it can indicate a male-female partnership in terms of marriage, but it can also mean partners like me and Rokuko are.
+Sure, a male-female partnership can imply a romantic relationship, but it can also mean partners in the sense of what me and Rokuko are.

-I often call Rokuko my "partner" or "other half" too.
+I often call Rokuko my "partner" too, after all.

-… Ah, there's a possibility that Translation-san is replacing it with some outrageous meaning, isn't there…
+… Ah, there's a possibility that Translation-san swapped it for something outrageous, isn't there…

 "Hey Rokuko, I want to ask you something.
 About 'partner'—"